The 8 Deaths of Spider-Man: Plot summary

-Cradios heads out to wreak havoc when the X-Men confront him after Juggernaut senses Cytorrax. while Peter Parker feels hopeless after experiencing the deaths of multiple civilians and is distant when Spider-Boy, Shay Evans and Black Cat confronts him.
+Cradios heads out to wreak havoc when the X-Men confront him after Juggernaut senses Cytorrax.
+While Peter Parker feels hopeless after experiencing the deaths of multiple civilians and is distant when Spider-Boy, Shay Evans and Black Cat confront him.
 Cyrax meets with Doctor Strange and wonders why he finds comfort and connection to people.
-Peter sleeps with Black Cat and senses Cradios, but doesn't care.
-The X-Men (Cyclops, Magik, Psylocke, Kid Omega, Tempest) take on Cradios, while Doctor Strange tries persuading Peter by talking about the Blight which will destroy humanity but fails.
+Peter sleeps with Black Cat and senses Cradios, but does not care.
+The X-Men (Cyclops, Magik, Psylocke, Kid Omega, and Temper) take on Cradios, while Strange tries persuading Peter by talking about the Blight which will destroy humanity but fails.
 Cyra arrives to talk to Peter, but senses her brother Callix killing Cradios after being corrupted by the Blight.

 Callix sends his hounds to attack F.E.A.S.T where Aunt May resides.
-Cyra teleports Peter to the battlefield where he is horrified that Aunt May and everyone is dead.
+Cyra teleports Peter to the battlefield where he is horrified that May and everyone is dead.
 Peter finally regains motivation, and uses his Reeds to revive everyone and joins the fight against Callix.
-Near the end, Cyra realizes that Callix infected Kid Omega and Tempest with the Blight and teleports Peter to a pocket dimension to tell Peter that they need to go to the Crimson Cosmos where her father is before Callix absorbs the remaining Scions.
-When they arrive, Peter's neck is snapped by Callix just as Phil Coulson arrives.
+Near the end, Cyra realizes that Callix infected Kid Omega and Temper with the Blight and teleports Peter to a pocket dimension to tell Peter that they need to go to the Crimson Cosmos where her father is before Callix absorbs the remaining Scions.
+When they arrive, Peter's neck is snapped by Callix as Phil Coulson arrives.

 Cyclops, Kid Omega, and Magik, with the help of Magneto and Beast help free the rest of the X-Men to calm down the Juggernaut.
-Meanwhile, Callix reveals he partnered with the Blight because he couldn't stand being in Cyttorak's shadow, and attacks Cyttorak.
+Meanwhile, Callix reveals he partnered with the Blight because he could not stand being in Cyttorak's shadow, and attacks Cyttorak.
 Doctor Strange and Doctor Doom arrive to calm the chaos while Phil Coulson realizes that Cyrax switched sides because she saw how Spider-Man endured the lives she forced him to witness to break him.
 Cyrax sacrifices her immortality to revive Spider-Man, and he becomes Spider-naut.
 Spider-naut punches Callix, which frees Juggernaut of the Blight's control.
 Cyrax meets with Cyttorak, while Spider-naut goes to the Blight's true form in space to continuously cast the Casket of Cyttorak.
-Cyttorak meets with Spider-Man, and after hearing Spider-Man's speech on how beautiful life is because it's fragile, Cyttorak takes Spider-Man's place to hold off the Blight for eternity.
+Cyttorak meets with Spider-Man, and after hearing Spider-Man's speech on how beautiful life is because it is fragile, Cyttorak takes Spider-Man's place to hold off the Blight for eternity.
 Peter and Black Cat part ways amicably, Callix is imprisoned, and Peter and Shay reconcile.